 - Students must complete 135 internship hours with the agency.

-- Students must submit weekly logs (Form B) in Moodle.
+- Students must submit weekly logs (Form B) in Canvas.
 Form B must be signed by the agency supervisor.

-- Students must complete a mid-semester self-evaluation (Form C) and submit it in Moodle ONLY by the designated due date.
+- Students must complete a mid-semester self-evaluation (Form C) and submit it in Canvas ONLY by the designated due date.

-- Students must complete an end-of-semester self-evaluation (Form D), and submit it in Moodle ONLY by the designated due date.
+- Students must complete an end-of-semester self-evaluation (Form D), and submit it in Canvas ONLY by the designated due date.

-- Students must complete student evaluation of experiences (Form E) and submit it in Moodle ONLY by the designated due date.
+- Students must complete student evaluation of experiences (Form E) and submit it in Canvas ONLY by the designated due date.

 - Students must complete all assignments for the agency.